Wine, Whiskey and Bourbon Barrel Terminology.

 A Glossary of Terms

-Humans have been using barrels for over two thousand years.
+Barrel terminology has developed over the course of many years, because humans have been using barrels for over two thousand years.
 For most of that time they were the primary container for transporting and/or storing goods around the globe.
 The modernization of the last 200 years has led to the barrel being replaced by more practical storage containers, but it has not lost it’s place as the primary vessel for aging spirits.
 In fact, barrel aging is growing in popularity.
 Do to the growing popularity of barrels we thought it might be a good idea to help those new to the barrel world with a list of definitions.